shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

-# Lab 07: Secure Infra workloads with Defender for Cloud
+# Lab 01: Secure Infra workloads with Defender for Cloud

 ## Exercise 01: Enable Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor, and setup Log analytics for each source

-In this Guided Lab, you will learn how to enable the enhanced security features by enabling the Defender for Cloud plans through the Azure portal.
+In this Guided Lab, you will learn how to enable enhanced security features by enabling the Defender for Cloud plans through the Azure portal.
 The Defender plans show you the monitoring coverage for each Defender plan.
 You will be enabling the same for Microsoft Sentinel and Azure Monitor.
-Also, you will setup Log Analytics workspace to collect logs and data of the resources and it's information will be stored in a workspace.
+Also, you will set up a Log Analytics workspace to collect logs and data of the resources and its information will be stored in a workspace.

 > **Note:**
-> - Microsoft Defender for Cloud, Azure Sentinel and Monitor Insights can take several hours to surface post the completion of a scan.
+> - Microsoft Defender for Cloud, Azure Sentinel and Monitor Insights can take several hours to surface after the completion of a scan.
 > - At this point of the workshop, only a limited number of data visualizations may be populated.
 (So the result in the screenshots below may vary)
-> - The screenshots and information below, has been provided so that you can conceptualise the type of graphs and output that can be gleaned from a fully populated environment.
+> - The screenshots and information below, have been provided so that you can conceptualise the type of graphs and output that can be gleaned from a fully populated environment.

 ### Task 1: Enable Microsoft Defender for Cloud

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials below.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

     * Azure Password: <inject key="AzureAdUserPassword"></inject>

 1. In the **search resources, services and docs bar**, type **Microsoft Defender for Cloud** and select it from suggestions, as shown below:

     ![Screenshot of the search Microsoft Defender for Cloud.](Images/ex4-s1.png "Microsoft Defender for Cloud")

-    > **Note:** If you are prompted with new upgrade pop-up, click on Skip.
+    > **Note:** If you are prompted with a new upgrade pop-up, click on Skip.

 1. On the **Microsoft Defender for Cloud** page, click on **Environment settings (1)** and click on the **down arrow (2)** of your subscription name and click on **AzureMigrateWS<inject key="DeploymentID" enableCopy="false" /> (3)**.